-December 4, 2019 to March 3, 2020 24-HOUR CONTRIBUTION REPORT (E-90 - E-0) State and local committees making or receiving contribution(s) that total in the sum of \$1000 or more in the 90 days before an election: Committees reporting contributions of \$5000 or more in connection with a state ballot measure.
-State candidates and state ballot measure committees that receive \$5000 or more at any time other than a 90-day election cycle.
-File Form 497 within 24 hours of receiving or making contribution(s) of \$1000 or more.
+August 15, 2020 (E-111) CANDIDATE STATEMENTS IN THE STATE VOTER INFORMATION GUIDE DEADLINE Last day statewide U.S. Senate candidates may purchase space for a 250-word candidate statement in the official state voter information guide.
+Contact the Secretary of State for further information.
+Gov. Code § 85601(a) July 28, 2020 (E-98) CHANGE OF CANDIDATE'S DESIGNATION ON BALLOT Last day that any candidate may request in writing a different ballot designation than that used at the primary election.
+The written request shall be accompanied by a ballot designation worksheet.
+This request should be made to both the Secretary of State and the county elections official.
+Cal.
+Code Reg., tit.
+2, § 20711(e); § 13107(e) August 5 to November 3, 2020 (E-90 - E-0) 24-HOUR CONTRIBUTION REPORT State and local committees making or receiving contribution(s) that total in the sum of \$1,000 or more in the 90 days before an election: • Committees reporting contributions of \$5,000 or more in connection with a state ballot measure. • State candidates and state ballot measure committees that receive \$5,000 or more at any time other than a 90-day election cycle.
+File Form 497 within 24 hours of receiving or making contribution(s) of \$1,000 or more.
 File Form 497 by fax, guaranteed overnight delivery, or personal delivery.
 Regular mail may not be used.
 Govt.
-Code §§ 82036, 84203, 84203.3, 85204, 85309 December 4, 2019 to March 3, 2020 24-HOUR INDEPENDENT EXPENDITURE REPORT (E-90 - E-0) Independent expenditures that total in the sum of \$1000 or more to support or oppose a single candidate for elective local office or a single local ballot measure must be reported as 24-hour independent expenditures during the 90 days before the election in which the candidate or measure will be voted on.
+Code §§ 82036, 84203, 84203.3, 85204, 85309

+August 5 to November 3 ,2020 (E-90 - E-0) Independent expenditures that total in the sum of \$1,000 or more to support or oppose a single candidate for elective local office or a single local ballot measure must be reported as 24-hour independent expenditures during the 90 days before the election in which the candidate or measure will be voted on.
 File Form 496 within 24 hours of making the independent expenditures(s).
 File Form 496 by fax, guaranteed overnight delivery, or personal delivery.
 Regular mail may not be used.
 Govt.
-Code §§ 82036.5, 84204, 85204 December 6, 2019 LAST DAY TO SUBMIT RESOLUTIONS OF CONSOLIDATION (E-88) FINAL Final deadline for the governing body of a district, city, school or other political subdivision which requests consolidation of a local election for candidates and/or measures to file the request with the county elections official.
-Earlier filing dates are encouraged in order to meet printing schedules. §§ 10401, 10402, 10403 December 6, 2019 DEADLINE FOR FILING TAX RATE STATEMENT FOR BOND MEASURES (E-88) Last day to file tax rate statement for any bond measure appearing on the primary election ballot. § 9401
+Code §§ 82036.5, 84204, 85204 August 7, 2020 LAST DAY TO SUBMIT RESOLUTIONS OF CONSOLIDATION (E-88) FINAL Final deadline for the governing body of a district, city, school or other political subdivision which requests consolidation of a local election for candidates and/or measures to file the request with the county elections official. §§ 10401, 10402, 10403 If special districts, school districts, cities or the county are going to submit a measure to the voters in the General Election, the governing boards are encouraged to: • Adopt a resolution early to call the election • Consolidate the measure with the General Election § 10400 Resolutions calling an election of ballot measures must be accompanied by ballot measure text, if any, and the ballot question containing 75 words or less. § 13247 August 7, 2020 (E-88) DEADLINE FOR FILING TAX RATE STATEMENT FOR BOND MEASURES Last day to file tax rate statement for any bond measure appearing on the ballot. § 9401